x-square/data_analytics/24-02-advanced-data-analytics.md

 ### Automatidata

-#### Project goal

-In this fictional scenario, the New York City Taxi and Limousine Commission (TLC) has approached the data consulting firm Automatidata to develop an app that enables TLC riders to estimate the taxi fares in advance of their ride.

-#### Background

-Since 1971, TLC has been regulating and overseeing the licensing of New York City's taxi cabs, for-hire vehicles, commuter vans, and paratransit vehicles.

 #### Scenario

 You have received notice that the recently submitted New York City TLC project proposal has been approved.
 The Automatidata team now has access to the New York City TLC data to analyze, identify key variables, and prepare for exploratory data analysis.